Changes that are available in both 6 and CC include:

 This course will help you to understand how to use Lightroom for all of your image editing needs.
 I cover everything from organizing your images to printing to slideshows.
 Every module is covered.
 This course is also frequently updated with the latest information and techniques.
 The course covers Lightroom versions 4, 5, and 6/CC.

 This course is almost 100% video lessons with some supporting notes and references.
-The course has about 46 lessons and I'm constantly adding new lessons.
+The course has more than 46 lessons and I'm constantly adding new lessons.
 You will have access to me through Udemy's discussion tab for answering all of your questions and checking out your progress with your image editing.

 You should take this course if you are new to using Lightroom or if you are experienced and just need to learn more details about how the program works.
 This course does start at the beginning but then goes to an advanced level.